Frequently Asked Questions

 Please note that it is the investigator's responsibility to watch their project in IRBNet, pay attention to any expiration notices, and know when it will expire.

 To add new applications or materials to an existing project in IRBNet, investigators must submit materials using a new package in IRBNet.
 A package is a digital file folder within a project in IRBNet.
 To submit documents in a new package, click on the project you wish to submit documents for.
 Next, click "Designer" and then "Add New Document."
 Follow the prompts to add a document to a new package by clicking "Create a New Package."
 IRBNet will increase the IRBNet tracking number for each package you create within a project.
 For example, if your original project package tracking number is 111222-1, the next package you open will be labeled 111222-2.
 Each new package must be electronically signed by the principal investigator, co-investigator(s), and research advisor(s).
 Once all signatures have been obtained, click "Submit this Package" to submit your materials to the IRB.
 Please do not open a new project for continuing review or amendments; projects should be opened for new research studies only.

-Applications for exempt and expedited research studies are reviewed on an ongoing basis by IRB members and can be submitted at any time.
+Applications for exempt, limited, and expedited review studies are reviewed on an ongoing basis by IRB members and can be submitted at any time.
 The IRB meets every other week to review all protocols requiring full review.
 If you know that your study requires review by the fully convened IRB, please make plans to submit your completed application and all supporting documents by one of the submission deadlines.
 Any submission after 5:00pm on the deadline date will be considered for the following deadline.
 Projects are scheduled for review at IRB meetings on a first-submitted, first-reviewed basis.
 During peak times, the IRB may bump applications submitted last to the next meeting, even if the application was submitted by the deadline in order to ensure a quality review.